5 years, 2 months ago

 This post is for lovers.
 Lovers who boldly indulge in unrestricted romance, long and lingering public displays of affection and the hopefully not-forgotten art of spoiling your special someone rotten.
 For these are the lovers who take their paramour to Paris for Valentine’s Day.
 So if the idea of taking your valentine to the most romantic city on earth sounds appealing, here is your step-by-step guide to making it as amorous and memorable as possible.

 Make sure to pick a location where you can easily explore lovers’ Paris, with her romantic little side streets, intimate candlelit restaurants and exciting night life.
 Remember that a stay in a rooftop apartment can often mean a view of the Eiffel Tower, the centrepiece of Paris’ unique skyline.
 Some of the best places to base yourself are along the banks of the Seine, or next door to one of Paris’ much loved parks for romantic strolls to and from your love nest.
+Take a look at this Parisian apartment.

 The most obvious spot to visit for panoramic views of Paris, with many opportunities for treasured portraits of you and your other half, is le Tour Eiffel.
 While the views from the top are spectacular, the grounds beneath it are also a fine place to wander and hold hands.
 Very special views can be found at Trocadero, with the opportunity to act like the big kids you really are on a traditional carousel, close to the Eiffel Tower’s feet.